Soul of the Esraj

 by Benjy Wertheimer

 Soul of the Esraj, by original Ancient Future member Benjy Wertheimer, is a musical canvas for the practices of healing arts, hatha yoga and meditation.
-While the album has its roots in the classical music of North India, many elements of New Age and contemporary ambient musical styles have been included to build a multifaceted soundscape for each listener's spiritual journey.
-It is Benjy's hope and prayer that Soul of the Esraj will prove to be a steady and soulful companion to each listener on their path through this precious gift of life.
+While the album has its roots in the classical music of North India, elements of New Age and contemporary ambient musical styles have been included to build a multifaceted soundscape for each listener's spiritual journey.

 The pieces on the CD feature the esraj (an instrument from North India that resembles a small sitar but is played with a bow) accompanied by instruments from around the world, including bass flute, Celtic harp, viola da gamba, voice, and guitar.
 Indian classical ragas (ancient melodic forms) are associated with a particular time of day, and the selections on Soul of the Esraj flow through a sequence based on the ragas from which they are derived.